Denali Destroyers Roller Derby

 Denali Destroyers Roller Derby (DDRD) is a women's flat track roller derby league based in Wasilla, Alaska.
 Founded in 2010, the league consists of a single team, which competes against teams from other leagues.

 History

 The league was founded in July 2010 and played its first season in 2012-2013, winning a majority of its eight bouts.
-It worked closely with a junior roller derby league, the Valley Vixens, though that junior team dissolved and the Denali Dragons were formed in January of 2024.
+It worked closely with a junior roller derby league, the Valley Vixens, though that junior team dissolved and the Denali Dragons were formed in January 2024.